Terms of Reference Development Bank of Wales Group (“the Group”) Audit and Risk Committee

 3.)
 The membership of the committee shall be decided by the Board and shall consist of at least two non-executive members.
 All members shall be non-executive directors.
 At least one member shall have recent and relevant financial sector or accounting experience.

 4.)
-Neither the Chairman nor the Chief Executive of the Development Bank of Wales plc shall be members of the committee.
+Neither the Chair nor the Chief Executive of the Development Bank of Wales plc shall be members of the committee.

 5.)
 Unless a private meeting is called by a member of the committee, the Chief Executive, the Director of Finance and Administration, a representative of the Welsh Government and the group’s Internal and External Auditors will attend meetings of the committee.

 6.)
-The Board shall appoint the Committee Chairman.
-In the absence of the Committee Chairman the members present shall elect one of themselves to chair the meeting.
+The Board shall appoint the Committee Chair.
+In the absence of the Committee Chair the members present shall elect one of themselves to chair the meeting.

 7.)
 The Company Secretary or their nominee shall act as the secretary of the committee.